Anand-kumar96/Natours-app/README.md

   - Implemented secure user authentication and authorization mechanisms to protect user data and ensure the privacy and security of user accounts.
   - Implemented Sign up, Log in, Logout, Update, and reset password functionality.
 * User profile
-  - Update username, photo, email, password, and other information
+  - Update username, email, password, photo and other information
-  - A user can be either a regular user or an admin or a lead guide or a guide.
+  - A user can be either be a regular user or an admin or a lead-guide or a guide.
-  - When a user signs up, that user by default regular user.
+  - When a user signs up, that user by default be a regular user.
+  - A user can delete their account But it will still be in database as user will be inactive. but only admin can permanently delete user account.
 * Tour
-  - Manage booking, check tour map, check users' reviews and rating
+  - Manage booking, check tour map, check users, reviews and ratings.
-  - Tours can be created by an admin user or a lead-guide.
+  - Tours can be created, updated or deleted by an admin or a lead-guide only.
-  - Tours can be seen by every user.
+  - All Tours can be seen by every user.
-  - Tours can be updated by an admin user or a lead guide.
-  - Tours can be deleted by an admin user or a lead-guide.
 * Bookings
   - Only regular users can book tours (make a payment).
   - Regular users can not book the same tour twice.